 6. What are the authorities doing?

 All 50 U.S. states have passed laws in the past decade addressing head injuries in youth sports.
 Lawsuits abound, and the national leagues for football, hockey, basketball and baseball have shored up their policies in recent years.
 In soccer, FIFA’s protocol is contained in an eight-page “Sport Concussion Assessment Tool.”
-For rugby union, getting it right was especially crucial at the six-week-long World Cup in Japan -- in the opening minutes of the final, England’s Kyle Sinckler was taken off the field after being knocked out cold.
-Looking ahead, the sport’s rulers are planning a radical rule change -- they’ll trial banning a player for making a tackle above the opponent’s waist (currently, tackles are permitted below the shoulder).
+For rugby union, getting it right is especially crucial because the sport is currently staging 48 high-profile matches over six weeks at the World Cup in Japan.
+That’s a lot of muscle-clad man mountains thudding into each other.
+The sport’s rulers are planning a radical rule change -- they’ll trial banning a player for making a tackle above the opponent’s waist (currently, tackles are permitted below the shoulder).
 The theory: Forcing the tackler’s head lower could reduce neural whiplash -- the process by which the entire head accelerates in a collision and damages the brain.
 The tackle is responsible for half of all rugby injuries, and 76% of all concussions.

 7. Are they doing enough?